 Montana's recently approved Motor Vehicle Warranty Act helps protect you from being unexpectedly saddled with a wallet-sucking "lemon."
-But before waving the state's lemon law in the face of an unresponsive manufacturer and/or authorized dealer, make sure you are well-versed on what the law covers and does not cover.
+Before waving the state's lemon law in the face of an unresponsive manufacturer and/or authorized dealer, make sure you are well-versed on what the law covers and does not cover.

-The Montana lemon law protects vehicles, including motorcycles, that have been purchased, titled or leased in Montana and that are under 2 years old and have 18,000 miles or less.
+The Montana lemon law protects vehicles, including motorcycles, that have been purchased, titled, or leased in Montana and that are under 2 years old and have 18,000 miles or less.
 To be considered a lemon, the qualified vehicle must have major defects that hamper the vehicle's value, operation, or safety.

-These protections do not cover vehicles used for business, trucks that are over 10,000 lbs. gross vehicle weight (GVW), non-motorized and off-road vehicles, the residential portions of motor homes, and defects, alterations, and neglect caused by anyone other than the manufacturer or its authorized dealer.
+These protections do not cover vehicles used for business, trucks that are over 10,000 lbs. gross vehicle weight (GVW), non-motorized and off-road vehicles, the living quarters of motor homes, and defects, alterations, and neglect caused by anyone other than the manufacturer or its authorized dealer.

 To make sure that Montana's Motor Vehicle Warranty Act works in your favor, keep detailed records.
 These will serve as your "star witnesses" should you go to court.
 To prove you've been sold a lemon, have ready: